- Chart

 Disclaimers:

 This information is for informational purposes only and should not be considered investment advice.
 Past performance is not indicative of future results.
-Investors should consult with a financial advisor before making any investment decisions.
-ETF data such as AUM, market share, and expense ratios are subject to change.
+Investors should conduct their own due diligence and consult with a financial advisor before making any investment decisions.

 AI Summarization is directionally correct and might not be accurate.